-Traffic fumes include particulates (small particles of grit), and nitrous oxide which also adds to the greenhouse gases which cause global warming (so does the soot in diesel exhaust also adds to global warming.
-Nevertheless, diesel was promoted as diesel engines emit less greenhouse gas than petrol engines.
+Traffic fumes include particulates (small particles of grit), and nitrous oxide which also adds to the greenhouse gases which cause global warming.

+The soot in diesel exhaust also adds to global warming.
+Nevertheless, diesel was promoted as on balance, diesel engines emit less greenhouse gas than petrol engines.
 But it is now clear that the effect of diesel on local air quality has been worse (and far worse than electric cars obviously).
 This causes more immediate harm than climate change – even if that may turn out even more dreadful in the long term.

 New diesel engines are said to be rapidly improving, but there are doubts about whether test results can be trusted.
 The fixing of emissions tests by at least one car manufacturer has made the situation far worse.

 Those most exposed to traffic fumes belong to socio-economic groups gaining least advantage from vehicle use.
 We now know for certain that traffic fumes kill, and are a particular threat to children.

 A viable and sufficient nationwide policy and plan to reduce air pollution to within legal limits has so far eluded the UK government – though the effects of coronivirus have offered a golden chance to start afresh – but may have made the problem even worse by drawing people away from public transport.